Estate Planning Services

 A will is extremely vital for a proper estate plan; however, it isn’t the only thing needed to protect your family:

-- A power of attorney is when a trusted person is appointed to make your decisions in the even that you are injured and unable to communicate.
+- A power of attorney is when a trusted person is appointed to make your decisions in the event that you are injured and unable to communicate.
 The absence of a power attorney means that your family will have to waste money and time to go through a guardianship proceeding to act for you.

 - A health care directive is the process of assigning an agent to make health care decisions including life and death decisions.

-- A trust can be used to help protect your beneficiaries from bankruptcy, divorce and even themselves.
+- A trust can be used to help protect your beneficiaries from bankruptcy, divorce, and even themselves.
 You can also establish a special needs trust that provides assets to a disabled family member without affecting their ability to claim government assistance.

 Contact an experienced Illinois Estate Planning and Probate Attorney Today

 We understand the importance of providing financial security to your family members and loved ones.
 Estate planning is a great way to pass down your assets and ensure the beneficiaries are who you envision them to be.
-The best way to do this is take matters into your own hands.
+The best way to do this is to take matters into your own hands.
 We offer free consultations to help discuss your estate plans.
 Call us today to schedule a consultation!

 Wills, Trusts & Probate

 Our probate attorneys at Diaz Law Offices provide legal counseling and guidance on numerous matters relating to trust and estate matters.
 It is our goal to collaborate effectively with every client to ensure their wishes are met.
 One of the ways we do this is through drafting wills and trusts and probate services.

 A will names a person responsible for the administration process.
 It enables a person to assume control of the division and distribution of property after death.
 However, other parts of your estate planning include:

 - Power of Attorney for intangible personal property (financial assets)